Also known as: Fluid-filled conjunctiva and Swollen eye or conjunctiva

 Chemosis is swelling of the tissue that lines the eyelids and surface of the eye (conjunctiva).

 Chemosis is a sign of eye irritation.
-The outer surface of the eye looks like it has fluid in it.
-Often, the eye area swells so much that you can't close your eyes properly.
+The outer surface of the eye (conjunctiva) may look like a big blister.
+It can also look like it has fluid in it.
+When severe, the tissue swells so much that you can't close your eyes properly.

 Chemosis is often related to allergies or an eye infection.
 Chemosis can also be a complication of eye surgery, or it may occur from rubbing the eye too much.